Reduce Your Income Protection Premiums

-The first question you should ask yourself or your adviser should ask you is how much do you need per month in order to cover your monthly obligations and living expenses.
+The first question you should ask yourself is how much do you need per month in order to cover your monthly obligations and living expenses.
 While income protection can cover up to 75% of your salary, you may not necessarily need this amount.
 Carefully decide what amount of cover would be most suitable for you.

 Step 5: Compare Quotes

 The first and most important step you can take is comparing quotes from a range of insurers.
 We compare some of the leading insurers in Australia who offer a number of products, benefits and options at a range of prices.

 |Insurer||Monthly benefit||Monthly Premium|

 - 30 year old male